Model Restrictiveness in Functional and Structural Settings: Introduction

 More broadly, our framework is related to the statistical learning theory literature on model complexity and capacity, where notions such as VC dimension, Rademacher complexity, and metric entropy have been used to establish upper bounds on generalization errors under empirical risk minimization.
 Although conceptually related, our restrictiveness measure is an \emph{average-case} approximation measure, defined with respect to a context-specific user-chosen discrepancy function (under an evaluation distribution on an economically meaningful eligible set), and our restrictiveness measure produces an interpretable number in the unit interval rather than rate bounds.
 See, also, Section 3.4 of \cite*{fudenberg2023flexible} for related discussions and references.
 In this paper, we further stress that the choice of the discrepancy function should be treated as an important modeling decision for restrictiveness to be interpretable in a context-specific manner.

-The rest of the paper is organized as follows.
-Section \ref{sec:framework} describes how to define and compute restrictiveness in functional settings (with continuous feature space).
-Section \ref{sec:struct} discusses how to define and compute the restrictiveness of structural econometric models with endogeneity, multiple equilibria, or semiparametric specifications.
-Section \ref{sec:discuss_related} relates and compares our restrictiveness measure to a variety of related but different existing concepts in statistics and econometrics.
-We consider three concrete applications in Section \ref{sec:apps}, and conclude in Section \ref{sec:conc}.
+Section~\ref{sec:framework} describes how to define and compute restrictiveness in functional settings (with continuous feature space).
+Section~\ref{sec:struct} discusses how to define and compute the restrictiveness of structural econometric models with endogeneity, multiple equilibria, or semiparametric specifications.
+Section~\ref{sec:discuss_related} relates and compares our restrictiveness measure to a variety of related but different existing concepts in statistics and econometrics.
+We consider three concrete applications in Section~\ref{sec:apps}, and conclude in Section~\ref{sec:conc}.